wes383/Today/README.md

 # Today

-**Today** is a desktop application designed to help you manage your daily schedule, track your focus time, and boost your productivity.
+**Today** is designed to help you manage your daily schedule, track your focus time, and boost your productivity.
 It combines schedule management, various timing tools, and an AI assistant to provide a comprehensive productivity solution.

 ## Features